chocolatey/choco/docker/README.md

 Building Docker Image
 =====================

 This directory contains the necessary files for building a Docker Images.
-There is a Windows based image which runs choco on .Net and a Linux based image that builds and runs choco with mono.
+There is a Windows based image which runs choco on .NET and a Linux based image that builds and runs choco with Mono.

 To build the Windows image yourself, follow these steps: